sodafoundation/documentation/learning/dashboard/angular_routing/Routing/README.md

   Unrelated Components: via a Service.

-### **Why is data passed between Angular components:**
+## **Why is data passed between Angular components:**

-Angular provides component based architecture that allows modularizing the application.
+<p>Angular provides component based architecture that allows modularizing the application.
 It means you can create multiple chunks, and convert your large component to a smaller segment that can be easily maintained.
 The main advantage to do this is easily understanding the component and maintenance of code.
-In this scenario, it is important for communication between components or share the data between the component.
+In this scenario, it is important for communication between components or share the data between the component. </p>

-Angular provides multiple ways to share the data between the components.
+<p>Angular provides multiple ways to share the data between the components.
 Based on your need and kind of component relation, you can select any of the methods.
-It is recommended to use the service method as it is independent of component relation and helps you to send data to multiple components.
+It is recommended to use the service method as it is independent of component relation and helps you to send data to multiple components. </p>

-### **How to pass the data between angular  routes?**
+## **How to pass the data between angular  routes?**

 The task is to share data variables between two or more controllers by using AngularJS.
 There are many procedures to achieve this.
 Here we will discuss the most popular ones.

-#### Approach:
+### Approach:

-1.** Using a service**: We can design a shared service that has the information we want the controllers to exchange.
+1. ** Using a service**: We can design a shared service that has the information we want the controllers to exchange.
 The    controllers can inject the service to access the data, and the service may include methods to configure and obtain the data.
 This method is advised for data exchange across components without a clear parent-child relationship.

-*** Utilizing the @Input() and @Output() decorators**: We can transfer data between parent and child components using the @Input() and @Output() decorators.
+* ** Utilizing the @Input() and @Output() decorators**: We can transfer data between parent and child components using the @Input() and @Output() decorators.
 A parent component can supply data to a child component using the @Input() decorator, and a child component can emit events to a parent component using the @Output() decorator.

 * **ViewChild**: ViewChild can be used to access the properties and methods of the child component from the parent component.
 When we need to use the data or methods of the child component from the parent component, this way is helpful.